-Honey Kasutera (Honey Castella) - fine textured Japanese sponge cake raised solely by egg foam.…
+Honey Kasutera (Honey Castella) is a fine textured Japanese sponge cake.
+Only 4 ingredients -…

 Colorado Honey and Cherry Season – summer time in Northern Colorado with a drive out towards the mountains for local honey and freshly baked cherry pies.

 We have been busy every weekend since we moved back to Loveland, Colorado.
 It’s been fun checking out all the familiar places as we try to get reacquainted with the city.
 Loveland has grown since we left 12 years ago.
 More shopping and restaurants on the eastern part of the city and just as pretty at the western foothills of the Rockies.
 It is great to be home and it felt like we have never left.